currentslab/microframework-benchmark/README.md

 # Todo

 1. Run multiple times for each benchmark and use the average value
 2. Include aiohttp for benchmark
 3. Auto extract benchmark result and generate the final table
+4. Track memory footprint for each framework
+5. File serving benchmark